 We are planning a 2 month trip through USA, Peru, Chile, Brazil and Argentina and are trying to find which card (credit or debit) will work best for us.
 We've heard about a few, but none mention multiple currencies.
 We are leaning towards the 28 Degrees MasterCard (formally Wizard Clear Advantage MasterCard) because there are no overseas ATM/conversion fees.
 Can anyone help shed some light on the many view points and sale pitches??

 I have just become aware of the 28 degrees card, and I am starting my research about it.
 I know Australian banks charge a wopping, ridiculous rip off 4% + a fee.....28 degrees card can't be worse than that!

-Sorry I can't provide a better answer. almost 8 years ago
+Sorry I can't provide a better answer. over 8 years ago

 Every single country in S.A. has its own currency, so remember the best place to change your leftover money from the last county you've been is at the border, nowhere else in the country will have a better price.